circonus/docs/content/circonus/agents/circonus-unified-agent/basic_usage/docker.md

 ## Integrations

-In some cases, you may wish to collect HOST metrics from within the container.
+In some cases, you may wish to collect host metrics from within the container.
 To do so, use one of the following commands:

 ```sh
 docker run -d --name=circonus-unified-agent \